Two-component regulatory system: Function

 Two-component signal transduction systems enable bacteria to sense, respond, and adapt to a wide range of environments, stressors, and growth conditions.
 These pathways have been adapted to respond to a wide variety of stimuli, including nutrients, cellular redox state, changes in osmolarity, quorum signals, antibiotics, temperature, chemoattractants, pH and more.
 The average number of two-component systems in a bacterial genome has been estimated as around 30, or about 1–2% of a prokaryote's genome.
 A few bacteria have none at all – typically endosymbionts and pathogens – and others contain over 200.
 All such systems must be closely regulated to prevent cross-talk, which is rare in vivo.

 In Escherichia coli, the osmoregulatory EnvZ/OmpR two-component system controls the differential expression of the outer membrane porin proteins OmpF and OmpC.
 The KdpD sensor kinase proteins regulate the kdpFABC operon responsible for potassium transport in bacteria including E. coli and Clostridium acetobutylicum.
 The N-terminal domain of this protein forms part of the cytoplasmic region of the protein, which may be the sensor domain responsible for sensing turgor pressure.

+In Escherichia coli, the Rcs phosphorelay system responds to envelope stress and regulates capsular synthesis and motility; it is negatively regulated by the inner membrane protein IgaA.